 If you go dark on the countertops, they’ll be the anchor for the entire room, and the lighter areas above and below will seem bigger by comparison.
 If you go light on the countertops, continue that lightness from the countertops upward, and go a little darker on the cabinetry below the countertops.
 This, again, makes the lightness in the upper part of the room seem bigger and more expansive.

-Oh no!
-This is a rough situation to work with, but some kitchens have low ceilings and tiny windows, and that’s just the way it is.
+Never fear!
+While this is a tougher situation to work with, but some kitchens have low ceilings and tiny windows, and that’s just the way it is.
 In kitchens like these, don’t fight the room’s design – instead, make it feel cozy and well-lighted on the inside.

 Lighting over and under the cabinets will make it feel as if the walls are glowing with their own golden light, and a single overhead light will make sure the middle of the room is illuminated as well.
 If the kitchen has an island, a line of island lighting can serve the same purpose as the overhead light.